TAIIOK/StickerLoaderForImessage/README.md

 # Functions :

 - createSticker(name: String) -  load sticker from project
-- LoadSticker(url : URL ) - load image from internet save it and create sticker
+- LoadSticker(url : URL , name : String ) - load image from internet save it and create sticker
-- LoadStickerListFromJson(url : URL)  - load Json file with Stiker Packs
+- LoadStickerListFromJson(url : URL)  - load Json file  with Sticker Packs and parse it
+- addStickersFromJson() - create stickers from Json